-Tandoori turkey has been a part of our Thanksgiving family tradition for many years.
-We discovered this amazing recipe from Indian filmmaker Gurinder Chadha in the LA Times Food section.
-The smell of these exotic spices is always a sure sign in the Leekley home that the Holidays have begun.
+This wildly aromatic Tandoori turkey has been at the heart of our Thanksgiving family tradition for many years.
+The smell of these exotic spices is always a sure sign in our wild savory kitchen that the Holidays have begun.
 Originating 5000 years ago in the Indus River Valley, and later the Punjab region of India, traditional Tandoori cooking was done inside huge 5 to 6 foot high clay pots, which were buried in the ground with a charcoal or wood fire blazing inside, at the base of the pot itself.
 Tandoori pots are explosively fiery and hot, with smoke and flames belching out and the intense glowing heat sometimes reaching 900 degrees.
 The technique may be ancient, but the actual cooking technique is also very modern.
 The searing of the meat seals in the flavors and juices.

-This little umami feast explodes with flavor because of the wildly contrasting tastes… the rich deep dark pink meat of the duck breast match perfectly with the spicy red curry, and the bright sweet taste of the pineapple and the tomatoes contrast wonderfully with the richness of the coconut cream and the umami fish sauce.
+This fabulous umami feast explodes with flavor because of the wildly contrasting tastes… the rich deep dark pink meat of the duck breast match perfectly with the spicy red curry, and the bright sweet taste of the pineapple and the tomatoes contrast wonderfully with the richness of the coconut cream and the umami fish sauce.
 It’s also addictive, like the best meals from Thailand, with the amazing fresh flavors of the lemongrass, Kiffir lime leaves, Thai basil, mint and cilantro.